ucrcsedept/course-support/VSCode-Debugging-Part-1/VSCodeDebuggingPart1.md

     <img src= "images/stepintostepout.gif" alt="Stepping into and out">
 </p>

 Feel free to step all over the program, and play around a bit with the debugger.
+Since this program compiles, works properly, and terminates successfully, you can use this program to get familiar with the debugger interface.
 The next section will go over how we use the debugger to find and diagnose crashes.

 ### Finding Crashes